 Musicianship Festival and Music Literacy Program

+The theme for the 2019 festival is “Welcome Aboard”.
 The EMTA Musicianship Festival is a fun “field day” of musical events.
 Students win a ribbon for each category they enter and can enter up to 12 events.
 Events include: music performance opportunities, music literacy exams, musical composition submissions, and music projects (including arts and crafts, history, research paper, etc.).
-The application form is not yet available.
+The application form will become available in February.

 Festival date: May 18, 2019 at the United Methodist Church.